-In modern times, the signature activity of the festival i.e. dragon boating has also taken the worldwide sporting scene by storm.
-Dragon boating regattas are nowadays hosted throughout the world and the calendar year.
-Which, in turn, gave rise to the popular English name of the festival.
+In modern times, the signature activity of the festival i.e. dragon boating has also taken the global sporting scene by storm.
+Dragon boating regattas are nowadays hosted worldwide and throughout the calendar year.
+This, in turn, gave rise to the popular English name of the festival.

 If you’re new to this vibrant and colorful festival, the following are the most important origin stories, festive customs, and festival facts to know.
 And if you’re reading because celebrations are near, duan wu jie kuai le (端午节快乐)!
 May you enjoy good health and be free of pesky bugs, as you feast on yummy glutinous rice dumplings with family and friends.

 1. “Duan Wu Jie” Means the Festival of the Beginning of the Fifth Month

 The Dragon Boat Festival has many Chinese names but is most commonly referred to as Duan Wu Jie.
 Chinese logograms-wise, duan (端) means “beginning,” while wu (午) means “noon.”
 Combined together, the name means the “beginning of noon/summer.”

 This interpretation is, however, erroneous.
 Under the Chinese Earthly Stem calendar system, the same wu character also refers to the fifth lunar month.
 Thus, Duan Wu actually means the “beginning of the fifth month.”

 Furthermore, wu is a homonym for wu (五), the latter character meaning “five.”
 As the festival is always celebrated on the fifth day of the fifth lunar month, historians believe the festival was originally called 端五 (same pronunciation).
 Over time, the name morphed into its modern form.